 This seminar is an introduction to health policy in the United States.
 Health has emerged as a crucial and enduring issue on the nation’s policy agenda.
 How political culture, political structures, and policy processes in the American political system shape health policy is the object of our attention.
 Two questions infuse our deliberations: what can government do to shape the health of individuals and what should it do?
 Pondering health as a public policy issue and the political system’s responses to public expectations for health care should tell us much about government and about ourselves in the twenty-first century.
 Everett

 An introduction to Mendelian genetics, micro- and macro-evolutionary processes, the origin and diversification of life on earth and ecological patterns and processes at organismal, population, community and ecosystem levels.
-Ardia, Fischer, Mena-Ali, Olson, Sipe
+Offered every Spring.
+Fischer, Flinn, Lonsdorf, Mena-Ali, Olson

 An introduction to descriptive and inferential statistics from the perspective of the life sciences.
 The emphasis will be on research design and on the use of graphical and computational methods in interpreting and communicating results.
 This course satisfies the statistics requirement in the Biology major curriculum.
 Prerequisite: BIO 110.
-Miller, Olson
+Lonsdorf, Miller

 An integrated study of cells, whole organisms and the interactions between organisms and their environments.
 The physiological and anatomical solutions to the physical and chemical challenges faced by plants and animals.
 Mechanisms by which a single cell develops into a complex, multicellular organism in which groups of cells perform specialized tasks.
 Lecture topics integrated with a laboratory that emphasizes independent research projects.
 Prerequisite: BIO 110.
-Frielle, Gotsch, Moore, Morris
+Offered every Fall.
+Gotsch, Shelley, Thompson

 A study of life at the cellular level through investigation of the functions and properties of the molecular components of cells.
 Topics will include: the physical and chemical principles governing biomolecules and their assembly, the structure and function of sub-cellular systems, energy generation, cell motility and information flow from DNA to protein.
 The ethical implications of current research techniques will also be discussed.
 Prerequisites: BIO 220 and CHM 112.
-Davis, Roberts
+Offered every Spring.
+Ismat, Roberts

 Molecular genetics, gene expression, regulation of eukaryotic development, tumor viruses, oncogenes and cancer.
 Prerequisite: BIO 230.
+Offered every Fall.
 Blair, Jenik

 Cytology, metabolism, taxonomy, phylogeny, development and ecological relationships of microbial life.
 Emphasis on insights into life processes in general.
 Laboratory includes training in basic microbiological techniques.
 Prerequisites: BIO 230 and permission of the instructor.
 Frielle